 Figure S17.
 Dynamic relationship between gut microbiota composition (x-axis) and total SCFA concentration (y-axis).
 We used the first principal coordinate score from PCoA (principal coordinate analysis) ordination to represent changes in gut microbiota composition (relative abundance) along the direction of maximum variance.
 Except for Guangdong mice, the first PCoA scores only change slightly between day 0 and day 1.
 Points represent the mean PCoA scores across mice in each vendor and error bars represent the standard error of the mean.

+Related to Figure ?